 Hot Tip: You only have a few short minutes to eat and drink before the aircraft prepares for landing, so you’ll want to keep this in mind when ordering.
 Especially for alcoholic beverages, you’ll only have about 10 to 15 minutes in the air to drink.

 The service on this flight was great — the flight attendant came around several times to check to see if I needed anything and offer refills (if you were able to drink that fast).
-There is no meal service or anything substantial, and what’s offered is certainly acceptable considering the short time in the air.
+There was no meal service or anything substantial, and what’s offered was certainly acceptable considering the short time in the air.

 In the main cabin, there is a choice between a passion, orange, and guava juice mix or water, with no snack mix offered.

-It’s worth noting that mask usage is required throughout the entire experience — from check-in to leaving the airport when you land, and the mask compliance was very good.
-Hawaiian is very proactive in ensuring all passengers are wearing masks, and much of this is fueled by the island culture of trying to prevent exposure within the island chain.
+It’s worth noting that at the time, mask usage was required throughout the entire experience — from check-in to leaving the airport when you land, and the mask compliance was very good.
+Hawaiian was very proactive in ensuring all passengers were wearing masks, and much of this is fueled by the island culture of trying to prevent exposure within the island chain.

-The onboard beverage and snack service has not changed due to COVID-19, and you are allowed to remove your mask briefly to sip your drink, so long as you replace it immediately afterward.
+The onboard beverage and snack service had not changed due to COVID-19, and you were allowed to remove your mask briefly to sip your drink, so long as you replaced it immediately afterward.

-Hot Tip: Visit Hawaii’s COVID-19 travel website for details on pre-travel test requirements.
+Hot Tip: If you’re arriving from the mainland or on an interisland flight, visit Hawaii’s COVID-19 travel website for the latest details on pre-travel COVID-19 test and vaccine requirements.